Murakami Ryū

 Murakami Ryū Biography

-Born in Sasebo, Nagasaki Prefecture, in 1952, Murakami Ryū grew up in post-war Japan.
-A time marked by social and economic upheaval.
-In 1976, at the age of 24, he published his first novel, “Almost Transparent Blue”.
-This earned him the prestigious Akutagawa Prize.
+Born in Sasebo, Nagasaki Prefecture, in 1952, Murakami Ryū grew up in postwar Japan, a time of social and economic upheaval.
+In 1976, at the age of 24, he published his first novel, Almost Transparent Blue.
+It earned him the prestigious Akutagawa Prize.

 Did you know?
 Murakami Ryū also directed several films and documentaries, taking his artistic vision beyond literature.

-Murakami Ryū’s Major Works
+Murakami Ryū’s major works

 Murakami Ryū wrote many significant novels that have greatly influenced Japanese literature.
 Here are some of his most famous works:

-- “Almost Transparent Blue” (Kagirinaku tōmei ni chikai burū, 1976): This novel depicts Japanese youth in the 1970s.
-A youth immersed in sex, drugs and violence.
-This novel brought him immediate success.
-The book highlights the depravity and alienation felt by a generation.
+• “Almost Transparent Blue” (Kagirinaku tōmei ni chikai burū, 1976): This novel depicts Japanese youth in the 1970s, immersed in sex, drugs and violence.
+An immediate success that highlights the depravity and alienation felt by a generation.

 Recurring themes in Murakami Ryū’s work